dreamking60/d3-start-to-finish-leanpub/manuscript/25 State management.md

 * `handleClick` is called which calls `action` passing in `setSelectedCircle` as the action type and the circle index `i` as the second argument
 * `action` updates `state.selectedCircle` with the circle index and calls `update`
-* `update` updates the fill color of each circle.
+* `update` updates the fill colour of each circle.
 If the circle index matches `state.selectedCircle` it’ll get coloured red

 Navigate to [https://codepen.io/createwithdata/pen/YzwGaBw](https://codepen.io/createwithdata/pen/YzwGaBw) to view this example in CodePen.